fbpx

 Day 17 - Ait Benhaddou

-After breakfast today, you’ll drive along the rugged and desolate Jbel Tadrart ranges and through seas of sand past the occasional desert oasis of date palms, to the township of Tamegroute.
-Here, you’ll visit an intriguing library filled with ancient scripts of science, literature, the Koran and stories of the prophet Mohammed (subject to unregulated opening times).
+Today, you’ll have a full day of driving as you journey south towards the Sahara Desert.
+After breakfast, drive through the Draa Valley to Zagora, where you’ll see the original route of the caravans.
+Then, travel along the rugged and desolate Jbel Tadrart ranges through seas of sand and past the occasional desert oasis of date palms to the township of Tamegroute.
+Here, you’ll visit a library filled with ancient scripts of science, literature and stories of the prophet Mohammed.
 After, join a local guide to uncover the underground Kasbah.
-Enjoy a hearty lunch of Medfouna – nicknamed the ‘Amazigh Pizza’ – a crispy flatbread filled with a variety of smoky ingredients like beef, egg and vegetables.
-Then, carry on driving to the frontier town of M'Hamid.
-From here, your group will jump into 4WD vehicles and drive to the massive Erg Chigaga dunes.
-This is the largest dune in the Moroccan Sahara and one of the less asited – meaning your experience will be further from surrounding towns and villages, making for a unique experience.
-Arrive in the late afternoon and then all aboard for the experience of a lifetime – riding on the backs on camels into the Saharan sunset.
-Tonight, enjoy a night under the stars at your desert camp.
+Carry on driving to the frontier town of M'Hamid.
+From here, your group will jump into 4WDs to the massive Erg Chigaga dunes.
+This is the largest dune in the Moroccan Sahara and one of the less visited – meaning your experience will be further from surrounding towns and villages, away from the tourist trail.
+Arrive in the late afternoon, where you’ll get ready for the experience of a lifetime – riding on the backs on camels into the Saharan sunset.
+Tonight, the starry sky won’t disappoint.

 Day 22 - Essaouira